Whitestein Technologies

-Whitestein Technologies AG, Abbreviated to Whitestein, is a Swiss information technology company headquartered in Steinhausen, Switzerland.
+Whitestein Technologies AG, abbreviated to Whitestein, is a Swiss information technology company headquartered in Steinhausen, Switzerland.
 The company produces licensed software products and associated services for financial services, logistics, telecommunications, and public sector organizations.

-History & Status
+History

 Whitestein Technologies AG was incorporated as a Swiss Aktiengesellschaft in Zug, Switzerland in 1999.
-In 1999, the group acquired Aitecon s.r.o. renaming it to Whitestein Technologies s.r.o.
-In 2003, German software company Living Systems GmbH was acquired and renamed to Whitestein Technologies GmbH.
+In the same year, the group acquired Aitecon s.r.o., renaming it to Whitestein Technologies s.r.o.
+In 2003, it acquired German software company Living Systems GmbH and renamed it to Whitestein Technologies GmbH.